agvallejo/chipBoy8/README.md

 The **build** directory should be populated now with whatever files your compiler needs.
 In case of Visual Studio on Windows those are *.sln* and *.vcxproj* files (among others).
 CMake can be instructed to populate **build** with files for other compilers (Projects for XCode or Makefiles, for instance), as explained in [the documentation of CMake](http://www.cmake.org/cmake/help/v3.0/manual/cmake.1.html)

-The project must be now be compiled.
-In Visual Studio that is pressing *F5*, for *NIX systems most likely `./configure && make`.
+The project must be compiled now.
+In Visual Studio that is pressing *F5* in the IDE, while for *NIX systems most likely `./configure && make` is the way to go.

 ## TODO
   - Fix bugs (known and unknown)